1 Combinatorics

 1.2 Number of permutations

-A permutation or ordering is a specific arrangement of items in sequence or positions.
+A permutation or ordering is a specific arrangement of items in a sequence, or equivalently, a specific assignment to labelled positions.

 1.3 Multinomial and binomial coefficient